robertmand/FAIR-DaSH/_episodes/ep1.md

 https://www.scibite.com/solutions/enterprise-fair-data-mdm/

 > ## Keypoint
 > To apply FAIR to your data (and metadata), each principle has a subset of specific requirements that can be used as a checklist.
 Note, we put these into context > later in this course when we take real datasets through FAIRification.
 This checklist and further level of granularity is given in
+> Nature 2016 publication[FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18) Wilkinson, M., Dumontier,
-> [Nature 2016 publication](https://doi.org/10.1038/sdata.2016.18) Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific
+> M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific
 > data management and stewardship.
 Sci Data 3, 160018 (2016),DOI: 10.1038/sdata.2016.18
 {: .callout}